Master of Science in Professional Communication (M.S.P.C.)

 Customization to Personal Goals

 The M.S.P.C. curriculum allows students to tailor the degree to custom fit their individual aspirations.
-Three main concentrations of study lend themselves to suggested concentrations, but students may use their six elective courses to fashion a program that is deeply satisfying because it suits their own particular needs.
+As discussed above, four tracks with suggested courses are provided, but students may use their six elective courses to fashion a program that is deeply satisfying because it suits their own particular needs.

 To link the classroom to the marketplace, an internship is available and strongly recommended to all students with less than three years experience.
 Interns are expected to find an internship in an agreed-upon site where they engage in the full range of duties assigned to entry-level employees.
 Ordinary tasks are balanced with challenging responsibilities that will contribute to their professional growth.
 Interns report to a designated on-site supervisor who provides guidance and feedback on performance and participates in the evaluation process.
 Interns are provided a comprehensive handbook and participate in a regular seminar to share experiences and strategies to position themselves better to enter the career path of their choice with poise.